|

 Features

-Three days of intensive dissection practice with specially
+Three-day intensive dissection practice with specially

 prepared whole head specimens

-Silicone injected arteries and veins in
+Professionally injected arteries and veins in

 specimens

-Twenty dissection tables with Olympus and Zeiss high
+Twenty dissection tables with high

 resolution inclinable microscopes

-High performance Anspach drill system
+High performance drills

 |